 This Simba hybrid pillow is hands down the most comfortable pillow we've ever owned.
 The ability to add or remove the little 'nanocubes' to adjust the firmness combined with the cooling fabrics is what makes this pillow worth the price tag.

-Using a plush mattress topper cost effective way of adding some extra comfort to your campervan setup.
+Using a plush mattress topper is a cost-effective way of adding some extra comfort to your campervan setup.
 It can really help to even out the mattress if you have a bed made up of multiple pieces of foam seating, preventing your bum from getting stuck in the gaps!

 These campervan bathroom essentials can help you to keep fresh, even if you don't have a dedicated bathroom or wet room in your camper.